BREAKING!! Pehredaar Piya Ki Goes Off Air; Suyyash Rai Shocked!

 Pehredaar Piya Ki has been grabbing negative headlines since the beginning.
 The show has been receiving a lot of flak from the viewers for its concept and unusual content.

-Recently, the BCCC had asked the channel to shift the show to a late night slot.
+Recently, the BCCC had asked the channel to shift the show to a late-night slot.
 As we revealed earlier, the show got a new time slot (10.30 pm), also the makers had decided to introduce a leap.
 They were also in search of a fresh face for Prince Ratan Singh's role.
 But, shockingly the channel suddenly pulls the show off air!
 Read on to know more...

 Pehredaar Piya Ki Goes Off Air